 The top rate for gifts and generation-

-skipping transfers has increased to 40%.
+skipping transfers remains at 40%.
 See Table for Computing Gift Tax, later.

 The IRS is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in instructions on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.